eshan06/dining-demand-optimizer/README.md

 # Dining Demand Optimizer — ML Model Overview

 This repository predicts per-time-bin dining swipe probabilities for students and aggregates them into a demand surface the optimizer can use.
 Below is a concise guide to how the ML pipeline is built, trained, and used.
+This was initially built for a Palantir hackathon at Vanderbilt.

 ## What the model does
 - Predicts the probability that a given student will swipe in a specific 15‑minute bin across the day.